whoissqr/Coverity-Demos/README.md

 ## Prerequisites

-All though the commands used during the demonstration are recorded, the playback is live.
+Although the commands used during the demonstration are recorded, the playback is live.
 Therefore, you must actually have the toolchain installed for each of the build systems.
 For example, you'll need to install gcc and make to run the make demonstration.
 Or you'll need to install a JDK and Maven to run the mvn demonstration.
 How you install the toolchain is up to you.
 However, the binaries must be located in your PATH so the demonstration tools can find them.

-You'll also need to install Cleo, which is a simple utility for interactively playing out a series of pre-recorded commands.
+You'll also need to install (Cleo)[http://metacpan.org/App::Cleo], which is a simple utility for interactively playing out a series of pre-recorded commands.
 Cleo can be installed with this command: `sudo wget cpanmin.us | bash App::Cleo`

 Lastly, each demonstration concludes by committing the results to a Coverity stream named "demo" on the localhost.
 Therefore, you'll need to be running a Coverity server and have a "demo" stream set up.
+It will also need an `admin` account with `coverity` as the password.

 ## Usage